chimmelb/fun-node-homework/readme.md

 This project will have a few parts
 1. A Vue3 web page
-1. A NodeJS API server
+1. A NodeJS API server written in actionhero
 3. Unit test
 4. Documentation